On vanishing of Kronecker coefficients: Introduction

-As the first step towards this goal, we relax the constraint (1) to its weaker form that only requires that $\mu=\pi$, the constraint (5) to its weaker form that only requires that $\lambda$ is not a hook \footnote{Since it can be shown that $p(\lambda)=0$ if $\lambda$ is a hook.}, and ignore the constraint (6).
-A priori, it is not clear that partition triples as needed exist even after this shape relaxation, because of the constraint (3), which is retained.

-The following result shows that the number of vanishing Kronecker coefficients with this relaxation in Definition~\ref{dexceptional} is superpolynomial.
+As the first step towards this goal, we relax the condition~\ref{dexceptional:1} to the weaker requirement that only $\mu=\pi$, the condition \ref{dexceptional:5} to the weaker requirement weaker that $\lambda$ is not a hook (since it can be shown that $p(\lambda)=0$ if $\lambda$ is a hook), and ignore the condition~\ref{dexceptional:6}.
+A priori, it is not clear that partition triples with these properties exist even after this shape relaxation, since condition~\ref{dexceptional:3} is retained.
+The following result shows that the number of Kronecker coefficients with this relaxation of \ref{dexceptional} is superpolynomial.